 Chadds Ford home prices are not only among the most expensive in Pennsylvania, but Chadds Ford real estate also consistently ranks among the most expensive in America.

-Chadds Ford is a decidedly white-collar town, with fully 91.86% of the workforce employed in white-collar jobs, well above the national average.
+Chadds Ford is a decidedly white-collar town, with fully 91.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chadds Ford is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Chadds Ford who work in management occupations (21.60%), office and administrative support (10.33%), and business and financial occupations (9.77%).
+There are especially a lot of people living in Chadds Ford who work in management occupations (19.39%), healthcare (12.10%), and business and financial occupations (11.83%).

 Also of interest is that Chadds Ford has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Chadds Ford is that it can take a long time to commute to work.
-In Chadds Ford, the average commute to work is 31.61 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Chadds Ford, the average commute to work is 31.86 minutes, which is quite a bit higher than the national average.

 Chadds Ford is a somewhat ethnically-diverse town.
 The people who call Chadds Ford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chadds Ford residents report their race to be White, followed by Asian.
-Important ancestries of people in Chadds Ford include German, English, Italian, and Polish.
+Important ancestries of people in Chadds Ford include Irish, Italian, English, German, and Polish.

 The most common language spoken in Chadds Ford is English.
-Other important languages spoken here include Polish and Langs. of India.
+Other important languages spoken here include Langs. of India and Chinese.